na-na-hi/renget/archive/gikdw.md

 ->**[Volume Two, v1 Cards](https://rentry.co/29rvk)**<-
 ->**[Volume Four, v1 Cards, Ultra WIP.](https://rentry.org/z8m2r)**<-
 ***
+->**30/07/23: Forgot to upload v1 for Cerun/Mink; will probably be the last set I support v1 spec for as my catbox is near capacity from having 2 of each card on it.
+If you haven't already moved over to v2, I hope your frontend has fallback support lmao.**<-
 ->**17/07/23: 7/12 Uploaded.
 Not dead; had my internet die, then a hard drive die, then data corruption on the drive I use for AI shenanigans; all fine now.
 Rest of this batch "soon" hopefully.**<-
 ->**07/07/23: 4/12 Uploaded.**<-
 ->**01/07/23: 2/12 Uploaded, 1 WIP Uploaded, 1 Bonus Card Uploaded.**<-